carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy.rst

     -list-checks             - List all enabled checks and exit.
 Use with -checks='*' to list all available checks.
     -p=<string>              - Build path
+    -system-headers          - Display the errors from system headers

   -p <build-path> is used to read a compile command database.